AhmedSalehGhaithan/StudentManagementSystemForDataTransExamination/README.md

 4. Open the package Manager Console and run the command 'Update-database`appsettings.json`
 6. Start the application
 7. some api endpoint need authrization , first add role then  register new user and set the role as Admin, then login and use the endpoints

+### Note
+I forget to link the relashinship between Users with teacher and student table I don't notice the the need of creating Profile endpoint required